 “For those of us who work most of the day on computers, there’s not a whole lot of reason to go back to the workplace. (…) Whereas if you work in a chicken processing plant you have to be near the chickens.
 Somehow they have to stretch out those chicken disassembly lines to do it safely.
 And they have to wear masks, and maybe there will be plexiglas between the workers.
 There’s lot of measures you can take and they’re going to be different for every single workplace.”

-Plexiglas has gone up in several places over the last couple of weeks: You see it duct-taped to shop windows and kiosks, and a screen of plexiglas has gone up in front of most cash registers.
-When you pay for your goods, you’re separated from the cashier by this thin, wobbly sheet of transparent plastic—with only a gloved hand reaching out from a small gap in the screen.
+Plexiglas has gone up in several places over the last couple of weeks: You see it duct-taped to shop windows and kiosks, and a screen of plexiglas now adorns most cash registers.
+When you pay for your goods, you’re separated from the cashier by this thin, wobbly sheet of transparent plastic—with only a gloved hand reaching through a small gap in the screen to ta.

 I eventually arrive in Wedding, daylight still intact, and take a socially distanced bike ride with Flo around Rehberge.
 I have never been to this park and I’m surprised how huge it is.
 In the middle of it we come upon a man standing under a bridge, playing the violin to himself.